-The Strategic Environmental Assessment (SEA) Screening Report 2024 from BC concluded that the NP is unlikely to result in significant environmental effects and does not require an SEA.
-For a link see Appendix 14.
+The Strategic Environmental Assessment (SEA) Screening Report January 2020 from AVDC (now BC) concluded that the NP is unlikely to result in significant environmental effects and does not require an SEA.
+For a link see Appendix 19.

-The Habitats Regulations Assessment (HRA) Screening Report July 2022 from BC concluded that the NP is unlikely to result in significant environmental effects and does not require an HRA.
-For a link see Appendix 15.
+The Habitats Regulations Assessment (HRA) Screening Report August 2020 from BC concluded that the NP is unlikely to result in significant environmental effects and does not require an HRA.
+For a link see Appendix 20.